Quantum graph models of quantum chaos: an introduction and some recent applications: Introduction

-We do not aim to give a complete overview of all current research that uses quantum graph models or their generalizations.
-Rather we use a selection of topics that we believe to be suitable as a starting point to explore the field, especially from a quantum chaos perspective.
-While many more quantum graph topics could have been mentioned we wanted to keep the introduction relatively short.
-Still, we have selected a few topics beyond quantum chaos according to our own interests and expertise that we believe to be interesting in a first introduction to quantum graphs.
-Accordingly our list of references is a selection to work that is either relevant to the selected topics or contain further literature that explore the topics in a more complete way.
+\emph{We do not aim to give a complete overview of all current research that uses quantum graph models or their generalizations.
+Rather we use a selection of topics that we believe to be suitable as a starting point to explore the field, especially from a quantum chaos perspective.} Accordingly our list of references is a selection to work that is either relevant to the selected topics or contain further literature that explore the topics in a more complete way.

 The manuscript is organised as follows.
 In \Cref{sec:basic_spectral_theory} we define quantum graphs and give a didactical introduction to the spectral theory of quantum graphs with an emphasis on concepts that are relevant in quantum chaos such as the scattering approach, the trace formula and expansions into trajectories and periodic orbits.
 An overview of some applications to quantum chaos are given in \Cref{sec:spectrum} (spectral statistics and universal random-matrix behaviour) and \Cref{sec:wavefunctions} (Quantum ergodicty, topological resonances and nodal statistics).
 In \Cref{sec:applications} we (very briefly) introduce the quantum graph approach to Fourier quasicrystals and metamaterials as two interesting current directions (one mathematical, the other very applied).
 Finally, in chapter \Cref{sec:mathematical-applications} we give another didactical introduction to mathematical techniques that complement our first introduction in \Cref{sec:basic_spectral_theory}.